andlo/mycroft-skills-list-gitbook/skills/skill-date-time.MycroftAI.md

 ---
-description: 'Get the time, date, day of the week'
+description: Get the time, date, day of the week
 ---

 ### _skill-date-time.MycroftAI_